 In line with decisions 4/CP.15, 12/CP.17 and 13/CP.19, countries preparing their FREL/FRL need to consider and make choices on, among others, the scale or geographic area covered, historical time period and scope of REDD+ activities included.
-This section presents and motivates decisions made on the scope and scale for this second FREL submission for Suriname.
+Suriname is submitting a national FREL, because the government structure of the country is centralized and most data is available on the national level.
+This chapter presents and motivates decisions made on the scope and scale for this second FREL submission for Suriname.